spheredev/neosphere/install.md

 (https://github.com/liballeg/allegro5)

-Once you have Allegro and other necessary dependencies installed, simply switch to the directory where you checked out minisphere and run `scons` on the command-line.
+Once you have Allegro and other necessary dependencies installed, simply switch to the directory where you checked out minisphere and run `make` on the command-line.
 This will build minisphere and all GDK tools in `bin/`.

 Mac OS X